Slaitroc/RicciPaoliGrisoni/RASD.md

 1. The Platform shows to Students available internships
 2. The Platform shows to Companies available candidates  for their internships
 3. The Platform shows to Students the status of spontaneous applications
-4. The Platform shows to Students the current status of the recommendation process
+4. The Platform shows to Students the current status of the Recommendation Process
-5. The Platform shows to Companies the current status of the recommendation process for a given internship
+5. The Platform shows to Companies the current status of the Recommendation Process for a given internship
 6. The Platform shows to Companies information about Interviews
 7. The Platform shows to Universities information about an ongoing internship
-8. The Platform notifies Students and Companies when a suitable recommendation is found
+8. The Platform notifies Students and Companies when a suitable Recommendation is found
 9. The Platform provides Students and Companies suggestions about how to make their submissions
-10. The Platform asks for feedback and suggestions to improve the recommendation process
+10. The Platform asks for Feedback to improve the Recommendation Process

 <!-- 1.
 The Platform presents the interface for Companies' internship data submission
 2. The Platform presents the interface for Students' CV submission